Skip to content

 --ngd-port-border-color: #6f7480; // based on theme

-For example, to create a custom style, you can define a CSS class and assign it to a port:
+To create a custom style, define a CSS class and assign it to a port:

 .some-custom-class {